 I don't know where this comes from...maybe it comes from my Italian culture: growing up I always excelled in school, and learned I had to minimize my intelligence and knowledge to be liked.
 Italians often mercilessly bully those who are good at school, and I felt constantly unsafe, especially in middle school.
 In Italy it is also a no-no to say you are very good at anything, or to push for more opportunities or rewards because you perform better - especially if you are a woman.
 Every time I scored high on a test, or achieved more than others, I felt I had to hide it.

-I am not saying this about the past out of anger - I long ago forgave everyone.
-But training in Toastmasters I was shocked to see that I had not removed the defenses I had to use as a child and young person; instead, I carried those with me all these years, even though I thought they were behind me.
+Training in Toastmasters I was shocked to see that I had not removed the defenses I had to use as a child and young person; instead, I carried those with me all these years, even though I thought they were behind me.

 We learn to appreciate and value ourselves from those around us.
 If we grew up in an environment that put us down, left us neglected, or didn't acknowledge our skills, talents or potential, chances are it is hard for us to do that as adults.
 The same can happen if we experience a very toxic and humiliating environment at work.
-Going through one, or even a few, toxic work situations can leave us feel worthless or insecure about our value.
+Going through one, or a few, toxic work situations can leave us feel worthless or insecure about our value.